TBD54566975/did-dht/spec/spec.md

 1. It has a proven track record of 15 years.
 2. It is the biggest DHT in existence with an estimated 10 million nodes.
 3. It is fairly generous in retaining data.
-4. It has implementation in most languages, and is stable.
+4. It has been implemented in most languages and is stable.

 The syntax of the identifier and accompanying data model used by the protocol is conformant with the [[spec:DID-Core]] specification and shall be registered with the [[spec:DID-Spec-Registries]].